Call Now and Ask About the Winter Deal While it Lasts →

 Learn more about ants

 10 Fascinating Facts about Queen Ants 12 Preventive Tips to Eliminate Odorous Ants for Homeowners 3 Essential Ant Prevention Strategies to Know for New Homeowners 3 Strange Adaptations That Help Ants Survive 3 Surprising Facts About Pavement Ants 3 Things That Attract Ants to Your Home & How to Prevent It 3 Unexpected Reasons Fire Ants Build Mounds in the Same Spot 4 Common Myths About Ant Infestations (And the Truth Behind Them) 5 Effective Measures on How to Prevent Ants in the Apartment A Detailed Guide to Fire Ant Control A Guide to Common Types of Ants: Identification, Behavior, and Risks Ant Lifespan Differences Between Workers and Queens Ant Trails: Learn Why They Always Return to Your House Ants in Electrical Outlets: Causes, Risks, and Fixes Ants Marching - Why Do Ants Walk in a Line?
 Are Ants Arthropods?
 Argentine Ant Supercolonies: Why Control Is Hard Argentine Ants vs. Odorous House Ants Asian Needle Ants Guide: What Are They and Are They Dangerous?
 Can Ants Feel Pain?
 Can Ants Harm Pets?: A Guide for Pet Owners Can Ants Really Lift 50 Times Their Body Weight?
 Can Ants Swim?
 Common Household Items That Attract Ants Do Ant Trails Really Work Like Highways?
 Fire Ants vs Pavement Ants: What Are the Differences?
+Ghost Ants 101: What Are Ghost Ants?
 Harvester Ants: Guide to Identification, Prevention, and Treatment How Ants Are Getting Into Your House And How to Stop Them How Argentine Ants Communicate to Form Supercolonies How Do Ant Colonies Divide Labor Without a Leader How Long Do Ants Live?
 How to Get Rid of Ants in the Kitchen How to Identify, Prevent, and Treat Pharaoh Ant Infestations How to Tell if You Have an Ant Infestation or Just a Few Strays How to Treat and Control Flying Ants Little Black Ants vs Pavement Ants: What Are the Differences?
 Pavement Ants 101: What Are Pavement Ants?
 Pavement Ants in High-Traffic Outdoor Zones: What You Should Know Preventing Argentine Ants: Tips for Securing Your Home Against Invasion Termite Swarm or Just Flying Ants?
-The Differences Between Ants and Termites The Different Types of Ants The Role of Ant Queens in Colony Expansion The Strange Reason Ants Follow Dead Ant Trails What Are Army Ants and Where Are They Found?
+Texas Bullet Ants 101: Where Do They Live and What Are They?
+The Differences Between Ants and Termites The Different Types of Ants The Role of Ant Queens in Colony Expansion The Strange Reason Ants Follow Dead Ant Trails Thief Ants vs. Pharaoh Ants: What Are the Differences What Are Army Ants and Where Are They Found?
 What Are Flying Ants?
 Homeowner's Guide to Dealing with These Pests What Attracts Ants to Your Home?
 What Do Ants Do at Night?
 What Do Odorous House Ants Smell Like?
 What Happens Inside an Ant Nest After Rainfall When Are Ants Most Active?
 Seasonal Changes and Their Impact Where Ants Live & How to Control Them Where Do Ants Lay Eggs?
 Where Do Pavement Ants Get Their Name?
+Which Ants Have Stingers and How Do They Work?
 Why Ants are Invading Your Home Why Are Ants in the Shower and How to Prevent Them from Entering Why Are You Seeing More Ants After Rain?
 Here's What to Know Why Do Ants Build Mounds?
 Why Do Ants Keep Coming Back?
 Why Do Ants Keep Showing Up in the Same Spot Every Morning Why Do Fire Ant Stings Burn?
 Why Do Some Ant Colonies Split Instead of Expanding?
 Why Do Some Ants Form Living Bridges with Their Bodies Why Odorous Ants Love Your Kitchen: Attraction Factors and Prevention Tips Why You Keep Seeing Ants in the Dishwasher Why You Shouldn't Squish Ants

 Curated articles for you, from our pest experts.